keu/docs/learn/logging.md

 - Scheduler: Logs are in `/usr/local/airflow/logs/scheduler` within the scheduler Docker container by default.
 To enter a docker container in a bash session, run `docker exec -it <container_id> /bin/bash`.
 - Webserver: Logs appear in the console by default.
 You can access the logs by running `docker logs <webserver_container_id>`.
 - Metadata database: Logs appear in the console by default.
 You can access the logs by running `docker logs <postgres_container_id>`.
 - Triggerer: Logs appear in the console by default.
 You can access the logs by running `docker logs <triggerer_container_id>`.
+As of Airflow 2.6, individual triggers' log messages can be found in the logs of tasks that use deferrable operators.
 - Task: Logs appear in `/usr/local/airflow/logs/` within the scheduler Docker container.
 To access task logs in the Airflow UI Grid or Graph views, click **Log**.

 The Astro CLI includes a command to show webserver, scheduler, triggerer and Celery worker logs from the local Airflow environment.
 For more information, see [astro dev logs](https://docs.astronomer.io/astro/cli/astro-dev-logs).